NevilleKitala/NevilleKitala.github.io/_classes/2021-06-25-github-css.markdown

 1. This one is simple.
 Download the Assignment solution linked at the beginning of this doc and save it in you Assignment1 folder.
 Unzip the files.
 Then open this folder in Atom.

 1. It is possible now to track what has changed in your project since the last time you did a `git push`.
-In your terminal, type in `git status`, which will show a list of all the files that you have added. mY output looked like:
+In your terminal, type in `git status`, which will show a list of all the files that you have added.
+My output looked like:

   ```
   nevillekitala Assignment1 % git status